joblib/joblib/doc/memory.rst

     0.0

 * **caching methods: memory is designed for pure functions and it is not recommended to use it for methods**.
-If you want to use cache inside a class the recommended pattern is to cache a pure function and use the cached function inside your class, i.e. something like this::
+If one wants to use cache inside a class the recommended pattern is to cache a pure function and use the cached function inside your class, i.e. something like this::